 Who can participate in the NNE-CCP grant?

-Currently, PA’s, DO’s, and MD’s practicing at a community-based primary care site are eligible to participate in the NNE-CCP Grant.
+Currently, PA’s, DO’s, and MD’s practicing at a community-based, FQHC primary care site are eligible to participate in the NNE-CCP Grant.
 Due to HRSA requirements, PharmD’s, RNs, and NPs are not eligible at this time.
+Arrangements for provider teams that include a PA, MD, or DO with another healthcare provider, are a possibility on a case-by-case basis.
 Please visit our Prospective Champions page for more information.

 How is the stipend distributed?